AMWA-TV/bcp-008-01/docs/Overview.md

 Devices specify:

-* When the receiver is not using external synchronization (is a neutral state)
+* Not used - when the receiver is not using external synchronization or when the device is itself the synchronization source (this is a neutral state)
-* When the receiver external synchronization status is healthy (locked to an approved external synchronization source)
+* Healthy - when the receiver is locked to an external synchronization source (devices which expect synchronization from multiple interfaces are receiving it across all of them)
-* When the receiver external synchronization status is partially healthy (locked to an external synchronization source and is expected to receive synchronization from multiple interfaces but some are not providing synchronization or suffered a sync source transition)
+* Partially healthy - when the receiver is locked to an external synchronization source and is expected to receive synchronization from multiple interfaces but some are not providing synchronization (Receivers MUST also temporarily transition to this state when detecting a synchronization source change)
-* When the receiver external synchronization status is unhealthy (is expected to use external synchronization but is not locked to any external synchronization source)
+* Unhealthy - when the receiver is expected to use external synchronization but is not locked to any external synchronization source

 The externalSynchronizationStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.